Insights / Building flexibility into your electrical assets

 Working towards net zero

-Energy flexibility is crucial to helping the UK reach its commitment to a net zero economy by 2050.
+Energy flexibility’s crucial to helping the UK reach its commitment to a net zero economy by 2050.
 As industries move away from fossil fuels and electric vehicles become more prominent, electricity will become an even more important source of energy.
 This necessitates increased electricity system flexibility to ensure a safe and reliable supply.

 The next steps

-We analyse the electric machinery and equipment you have, assess your energy usage, and review your operations.
+We analyse the electric machinery and equipment you own, assess your energy usage, and review your operations.
 Based on this knowledge, we suggest a strategy for optimising your electric assets.
 We provide this value via monthly savings on your energy bill – all through measures that have minimal impact on your operations.

 To find out more about how Drax can help, contact our Electric Assets team today.